 These glaciers cover 11% of Iceland’s landscape and are one of the most popular tourist attractions.
 From the capital Reykjavik to the Solheimajokull glacier, a tongue of the Myrdalsjokull glacier on the South Coast, there are several tours and hikes that will fascinate you and take your experience of Iceland to the next level.

-Two popular and unique tours where you can experience the thrill of glacier hiking in Iceland include the Solheimajokull glacier walk tour and a 10-hour super jeep tour to the Eyjafjallajokull volcano and glacier, which also gives you the opportunity to see the Solheimasandur black sand beach DC plane wreck.
+There are some amazing glacier hiking tours available including the Solheimajokull glacier walk tour and a 10-hour super jeep tour to the Eyjafjallajokull volcano and glacier, which also gives you the opportunity to see the Solheimasandur black sand beach DC plane wreck.

 In addition to the incredible sights that Iceland offers, visitors can also enjoy the many fun festivals and food-filled activities that are part of Iceland’s culture.
 Starting from the very first day of March, Iceland promises to deliver fun activities that will keep you entertained and engaged throughout the month.